-9.1.6 Doctors and Primary Health
+Doctors and Primary Health

 Korumburra Medical Centre has six consulting rooms and a well-equipped procedure room.
 The practice provides a wide range of general practice services to a diverse population.
-It provides medical cover for the local rural hospital in areas of emergency in-patient and out-patient care.
-Visiting Medical Officers from the practice attend the Korumburra Hospital on a fee for service basis.
+It provides medical cover for the Korumburra Hospital in areas of urgent in-patient and out-patient care.
+Visiting Medical Officers from the practice attend the Korumburra Hospital on a fee for service 'on call' basis.